dceejay/RedMap/README.md

 The OSM Buildings layer is available in the layers menu.
 You can replace this with a building of your own by sending a `msg.payload.command.map` containing an `overlay` and a `geojson` property.
 The geojson property should be a GeoJSON Feature Collection as per the OSMBuildings spec.
+For example in a function node:

     var geo = { "type": "FeatureCollection",
     "features": [